Gozala/workspace/pages/w3 payment structures.md

 	- I like that user can bring their own storage so my product can just store the data and not worry about account creation etc...
 	- I already have users and would prefer to avoid going through another registration flow, I would prefer to just pay for their usage.
 	- I want to let our partners store public goods and have various companies take care of the storage costs.
 - All of these cases seem to have one thing in common, actor storing the data is different from the actor paying for the data.
-In some cases there is coordinating actor between ones that store and
+In some cases there is coordinating actor between ones that store and pay, specifically it manages which actors will be given store access.
+- w3.storage